wullm/VELOCIraptor-STF/doc/usage.rst

 When running in MPI, currently each mpi thread writes its own output.

 .. note:: At the moment, mpirun assumes that a single structure can fit onto the memory local to the mpi thread.
 If larger field objects (haloes) are to be analyzed such that they are unlikely to fit into local memory, it is suggested another machine be used.
 Revision is in the works to use the Singlehalo_search option after field halos have been identified.

-.. note:: Certain compilation options rename the executable to reflect compile time options (see :ref:`compileoptions` for a list).
-Examples are using gas or star particles, which appends `-gas`, `-star`, to the executable name.

 .. _cmdargs: